googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_vectorstore_to_alloydb.md

             return ids, content, embeddings, metadatas
         ```

-    Get all data from index from a specific namespace
+   4. (Optional) Get all data from index from a specific namespace

         ```python
         def get_all_ids(namespace):